 INTRODUCTION TO FINANCE

-The exam - as described in the introduction of the course during the first day of class (the presentation available on line in the materials of the course) - is made by four parts: multiple-choice questions, exercises and/or open answers, plus a last logic question.
-The exam on line will assign an amount of time for each of this part according to the following scheme:
+The exam - as described in the introduction of the course during the first day of class (the powerpoint presentation is available on line in the webpage of the course "materials of the course") - is made by four parts: multiple-choice questions, exercises and/or open answers, plus a last logic question.
+The timing for each part is the following:

 - Part 1 - Multiple-choice question: 18 minutes for 18 questions (1 minute each question on average)